 (a) Definitions. - The following definitions apply in this section:

-(3) "Former contractor" means a person who had a contract during the previous fiscal year.
+(3) Former contractor. - A person that had a contract during the previous fiscal year.

 (b) Appeals Panel. - The State MH/DD/SA Appeals Panel is established.
 The Panel shall consist of three members appointed by the Secretary.
 The Secretary shall determine the qualifications of the Panel members.
 Panel members serve at the pleasure of the Secretary.

-(4) A client or a person who was a client in the previous fiscal year, who claims that an area authority or county program has acted arbitrarily and capriciously in reducing funding for the type of services provided or formerly provided to the client directly by the area authority or county program; and
+(4) A client or a person who was a client in the previous fiscal year, who claims that an area authority or county program has acted arbitrarily and capriciously in reducing funding for the type of services provided or formerly provided to the client directly by the area authority or county program.

-(5) A person who claims that an area authority or county program did not comply with a State law or a rule adopted by the Secretary or the Commission in developing the plans and budgets of the area authority or county program and that the failure to comply has adversely affected the ability of the person to participate in the development of the plans and budgets.
+(5) A person that claims that an area authority or county program did not comply with a State law or a rule adopted by the Secretary or the Commission in developing the plans and budgets of the area authority or county program and that the failure to comply has adversely affected the ability of the person to participate in the development of the plans and budgets.

-(d) Hearing. - All members of the State MH/DD/SA Appeals Panel shall hear an appeal to the Panel.
+(d) Hearing. - All members of the Panel shall hear an appeal to the Panel.
 An appeal shall be filed with the Panel within the time required by the Secretary and shall be heard by the Panel within the time required by the Secretary.
 A hearing shall be conducted at the place determined in accordance with the rules adopted by the Secretary.
 A hearing before the Panel shall be informal; no sworn testimony shall be taken and the rules of evidence do not apply.
-The person who appeals to the Panel has the burden of proof.
+The person that appeals to the Panel has the burden of proof.
 The Panel shall not stay a decision of an area authority during an appeal to the Panel.

-(e) Decision. - The State MH/DD/SA Appeals Panel shall make a written decision on each appeal to the Panel within the time set by the Secretary.
+(e) Decision. - The Panel shall make a written decision on each appeal to the Panel within the time set by the Secretary.
 A decision may direct a contractor, an area authority, or a county program to take an action or to refrain from taking an action, but it shall not require a party to the appeal to pay any amount except payment due under the contract.
 In making a decision, the Panel shall determine the course of action that best protects or benefits the clients of the area authority or county program.
 If a party to an appeal fails to comply with a decision of the Panel and the Secretary determines that the failure deprives clients of the area authority or county program of a type of needed service, the Secretary may use funds previously allocated to the area authority or county program to provide the service.

-(g) This section does not apply to LME/MCOs, enrollees, applicants, providers of emergency services, or network providers subject to Chapter 108D of the General Statutes.
+(g) Limitation of Applicability. - This section does not apply to LME/MCOs, enrollees, applicants, providers of emergency services, or network providers subject to Chapter 108D of the General Statutes.
 (1993, c.
 321, s.
 220(o); 2001-437, s.
 1.17(c); 2008-107, s.
 10.15A(h); 2011-398, s.
 40; 2012-66, s.
 3; 2013-397, s.
 3; 2021-88, s.
 16(d).)